 Kyra's Current Project

-I want to unmask a whole bunch of gratitude for the teachers I have had at Antelope Ridge Elementary, Thunder Ridge Middle School and Eaglecrest High School!
+Before I closed the door on this chapter within the Cherry Creek School District, I wanted to unmask a whole bunch of gratitude for the teachers I have had at Antelope Ridge Elementary, Thunder Ridge Middle School and Eaglecrest High School!

 MY PAST PROJECTS